esper-io/console_docs/docs/provisioning-methods/kme.md

 ![profile info](./images/KME/6-profileInfo.png)

 Under the MDM Information, select ‘Force Device Owner enrollment.’
 In the Pick our MDM drop-down, select the 'Other' option.
-To enter the MDM Agent APK link, you can enter the default Esper Agent link ([https://play.google.com/managed/downloadManagingApp?identifier=esper](https://play.google.com/managed/downloadManagingApp?identifier=esper)) from Google Play.
+To enter the MDM Agent APK link, you can enter the default Esper Agent link [https://shoonya-dpc.s3.ap-south-1.amazonaws.com/downloads/shoonyadpc-latest-master.apk](https://shoonya-dpc.s3.ap-south-1.amazonaws.com/downloads/shoonyadpc-latest-master.apk).
 If you are using a custom Esper Agent, please contact [Esper](https://support.esper.io/s/) for the URL for the APK.
 Click Continue when done.

 Step 6: You will be taken to the Android enterprise profile settings screen.